-There were 17 sites that participated in the OIS-2013, including Indigenous agencies.
-These sites were chosen to represent all Ontario child welfare agencies.
 Site participation is confidential; the OIS research team will not disclose any information about participating agencies.
-Participating children’s aid societies do not need to reveal their participation in the study to the media or the public.
-Sites are randomly sampled from a list of agencies within the province.
+Participating child welfare agencies do not need to reveal their participation in the study to the media or the public.

-There were no significant changes in the rates of substantiation or short-term service outcomes monitored by the OIS between the OIS-2008 and the OIS-2013.
-There was no statistically significant difference between the cycles in the rate and incidence of substantiation, placement, and transfer to ongoing services.
+There were no significant changes in the rates of substantiation or short-term service outcomes monitored by the OIS between the OIS-2013 and the OIS-2018.
+There was no statistically significant difference between these cycles in the rate and incidence of substantiation, placement, and transfer to ongoing services.

 Transfer to Ongoing Services: